Philosophy for Childrenwes9042020-07-20T12:43:20+00:00

 Socratic Logic (Any Grade 8-12)

 Academic Writing From the Ground Up (Any Grade 8-12)

 Some of the figures above vary a little due to rounding.

-Our family discount of 30% off the full tuition price for siblings after the first, is one of the the most generous in education.
+Our family discount is 25% off the full tuition price for siblings after the first.
 It is applicable to all siblings after the first.
 The “first” sibling refers to the highest-tuition sibling (usually the oldest).

 * Does not include the Great Books Program.
 The 4 Didache religion online courses (linked to the provider: My Catholic Faith Delivered) are about $30 each - no book is required.
 The Ethics of Aristotle is not online streaming, so must be downloaded for about $10 directly from Great Courses (we provide instructions on how to download it) - no book is required.

 ^ If I complete the A.A. courses in less than four years does the tuition change?
 Yes.
 It is less overall, but more per year.
 Scroll to AA FAQ #45 for details HERE

 [i] Theology Online courses are is included in both the College track and A.A. track tuition.